mikaeilorfanian/BetterCoderBook/command.md

 Can we put the logic of the action taken right into the Command object?
 Do we always have to have a reference to the Receiver and have the Receiver implement the logic related to an action?
 In general, it's better to have dumb Commands.
 You could put the Receiver's logic in a Command\(sacrificing decoupling and forcing you to have a reference to the Receiver\) to make it "smart".

+### Queuing Requests Using the Command Pattern

+Commands let you package up a piece of computation \(a receiver and a set of actions\) and pass it around as a first-class object.
+The computation can be invoked at any point in future.
+It can even be invoked by a different thread or process.

+Job Queue: you add Commands on one end and on the other end you have workers that take a Command and call its \`execute\` method and wait for it to exit.
+Then, they discard the object and take another Command to process it.

+### Logging Requests Using the Command Pattern

+Some applications require to be recoverable after a crash.
+We can achieve this by logging all actions.
+As we execute Commands we save a history of them on disk.
+In case of a crash we load the Commands and replay them \(execute them\).
+This is the basis of event sourcing.

+Also, you can implement transactions using this technique.
+A transaction is a set of operations that are all completed or none are.
+The way you do this is by having a checkpoint for each transaction.
+First, save all commands in a transaction to disk.Then, load them one-by-one and create a checkpoint after each one is executed.
+Upon recovering you can continue from the last checkpoint or undo the already executed commands.